awslabs/idf-modules/modules/database/rds/README.md

 #### Required

-- `vpc-id`: The ID of the VPC to launch the RDS instance in
+- `vpc-id`: the ID of the VPC to launch the RDS instance in
 - `private-subnet-ids`: Subnet IDs to launch the RDS instance in
 - `engine`: database engine (`mysql` or `postgresql`)
+- `engine-version`: engine version
 - `admin-username`: admin username for the RDS instance

 #### Optional

 - `instance-type`: instance type for the DB instance
   - defaults to `t2.small`
+- `credential-rotation-days`: schedule for the credential rotation in days
+  - if absent, no rotation will be set up
+  - the value can also explicitely be set to 0 to remove the rotation
 - `port`: database port
   - if absent, default for the engine will be used
 - `removal-policy`: the retention policy to put on the EFS service